RyanKung/castorix/API_SERVER.md

 The Castorix REST API Server provides a traditional HTTP RESTful API for querying Farcaster protocol data.
 This is an alternative to the MCP (Model Context Protocol) server, designed for standard web and application integrations.

+## 🔒 Security Notice

+**IMPORTANT**: This API server is designed as a **READ-ONLY** interface that **NEVER** touches private keys.

+- ✅ Safe to expose to the internet
+- ✅ Only performs query operations
+- ✅ No private key access
+- ✅ No signing operations
+- ✅ No transaction broadcasting

+All sensitive operations (key generation, signing, transactions) are ONLY available through the CLI tool.

+For detailed security information, see [SECURITY_API.md](SECURITY_API.md).

 ## Starting the Server

 ```bash